Cloud Setup

 Running AWS Instances

-When starting new AWS machine instances via ec2_admin (r), you first have to choose a region and an availability zone for this region (optional).
+When starting new AWS machine instances via ec2_admin (r), you first choose a region and an availability zone for this region (optional).

-The ec2_admin checks if there are multiple VPCs/subnets in the target region/availability zone and, if so, prompts the user to select the desired one.
-Otherwise it will select the default sub-net.
+ec2_admin checks if there are multiple VPCs/subnets in the target region/availability zone and, if so, prompts the user to select the desired one.
+Otherwise, it will select the default subnet.
 Depending on your AWS configuration, you might not need to choose a VPC/subnet at all.

-After that, you have to choose the machine image (AMI) to use from the list of available AMIs.
-In this list, ec2_admin will display the AMI’s name tag (or, if no name tag is present, falls back to its description).
+After that, choose the machine image (AMI) to use from the list of available AMIs.
+In this list, ec2_admin will display the AMI’s name tag (or, if no name tag is present, it falls back to its description).

 You will then be prompted to pick an instance type.
 The list contains all necessary information, including available memory and expected costs: